mholt/archiver/README.md

 }
 ```

 `Identify()` works by reading an arbitrary number of bytes from the beginning of the stream (just enough to check for file headers).
 It buffers them and returns a new reader that lets you re-read them anew.
+If your input stream is `io.Seeker` however, no buffer is created (it uses `Seek()` instead).

 ### Automatically identifying formats and extracting archives